Why This Matters

 Prior Restraint Doctrine

-- Narrow exceptions exist for troop movements in wartime, obscenity, and incitement to violence, but courts apply these extremely rarely
+- Narrow exceptions exist for troop movements in wartime, obscenity, and incitement to violence, but courts apply these extremely rarely.
+The government bears a heavy burden to justify any prior restraint.

 Clear and Present Danger Test

-- Speech can be limited only when danger is immediate—this standard, from Schenck v.
-United States (1919), asks whether words create imminent, serious harm
+- Speech can be limited only when danger is immediate: this standard, from Schenck v.
+United States (1919), asked whether words create imminent, serious harm

 - Holmes's famous metaphor: falsely shouting "fire" in a crowded theater illustrates speech that causes direct, immediate danger